polsommer/SWG-RPI-Cluster/README.md

   - Logs to stdout and, if `LOG_FILE` is set, appends to the specified file for operators to monitor.

+- **Dependencies:**
+  - `git` for cloning, committing, and pushing updates.
+  - `rsync` for mirroring rendered textures into the export workspace.
+  - Optional: `inotifywait` (from `inotify-tools`) for event-driven file watching; otherwise the script falls back to interval polling.

 - **Configuration:** create a `.env` file next to the script (or set env vars in the service unit) to avoid hardcoding secrets: